-- The College reviews all tuition and program fees annually during the annual budget planning process. - Information regarding tuition, fees and refunds is published in the student calendar, on the website or available from the Registrar. - Tuition, fees and refund policies and procedures are discussed with students and applicants prior to initial registration. - Application, administration, and assessment fees are non-refundable. - Students admitted as international and who become permanent residents will continue to be classified as international until the next registration period. - The refund policy may differ between degree and non-degree courses and programs and between international and domestic students. - Tuition for each term is due before the first day of the term. - A student may not register for any term unless all tuition and fees due have been paid in full or unless arrangements for an approved alternative payment plan have been made. - The college reserves the right to withdraw a student from courses when the student has an outstanding tuition or fees balance.
-The refund policy will apply. - Where a student is delinquent in payment of tuition or other fees or in returning college property such as equipment or books, the college may freeze the student's Learning Management System account and withhold transcripts and tax forms. - Materials fee refund will be prorated depending on the state of the returned material. - If a textbook is purchased from the College and returned the textbook, refund will be prorated.
+- The College reviews all tuition and program fees annually during the annual budget planning process. - Information regarding tuition, fees and refunds is published in the academic calendar, on the website or available from the Registrar. - Tuition, fees and refund policies and procedures are discussed with students and applicants prior to initial registration. - Registration, IT fee and assessment fees are nonrefundable. - Students admitted as international and who become permanent residents will continue to be classified as international until the next registration period. - The refund policy differs between international and domestic students. - A full tuition fee for each term is due 30 days before the first day of the term. - A student may not register for any term unless all tuition and fees due have been paid in full or unless arrangements for an approved alternative payment plan have been made. - The college reserves the right to withdraw a student from courses if the student has an outstanding tuition or fee balance.
+The refund policy will apply. - Where a student is delinquent in payment of tuition or other fees or in returning college property such as equipment or books, the college may freeze the student's MYWCC account and withhold transcripts.

+- Materials fee refund will be prorated depending on the state of the returned material. - If a textbook is purchased from the College and returned, the textbook refund will be prorated.